What Is JWH 018 Most Commonly Called?

 Can JWH-018 be detected in a standard drug test?

-No. Routine THC tests miss JWH-018, but specialized LC-MS/MS screenings can identify its metabolites, such as hydroxylated compounds in urine .
+No. Routine THC tests miss JWH-018, but specialised LC-MS/MS screenings can identify its metabolites, such as hydroxylated compounds in urine.

 Is JWH-018 legal anywhere in 2025?

 Most countries, including the U.S., U.K., and Australia, classify it as a Schedule I substance.
-However, unregulated analogs often slip through legal cracks.
+However, unregulated analogues often slip through legal cracks.

 What should I do if someone overdoses on JWH-018?